drcandacemakedamoore/cleanX/README.md

 - a [python](https://www.python.org/downloads/) installation
 - ability to create virtual environments (reccomended, not absolutely neccesary)
 - tesseract-ocr and opencv
-- Anaconda is not supported.
-If using Anaconda to install, try to use python 3.8, but we are currently working through issues
+- anaconda is now supported, but not technically neccesary

 ## Documentation